junobuild/docs/docs/guides/e2e.md

 - We then run the emulator using `juno emulator start --headless`, which launches the `junobuild/satellite` Docker image (defined in the `juno.config`) in the background, and follow up with:
   - `juno emulator wait` to ensure the emulator is ready before continuing.
   - `juno login` sets up authentication against the emulator in headless mode.
 This way the CLI can operate the Satellite — required for the next step.
-  - `juno config` applies the configuration and sets the collections required by the project.
+  - `juno config apply` applies the configuration and sets the collections required by the project.
 - Once everything is ready, we run the end-to-end tests via `npm run e2e:ci`.
 Replace with the command that runs your tests in headless mode.
 - If the tests fail, Playwright reports and raw test results are uploaded as artifacts to help debugging.
 - Finally, if everything passes, the `may-merge` job marks the PR as cleared.